 The programme is designed particularly for part-time students.

-It consists of three introductory modules and a final thesis, permitting a staged approach to research.
+It consists of structured research papers and a final thesis, permitting a staged approach to research.
 Assessment is by a portfolio of work including a literature review, a publishable article, a research proposal and a final 50,000-word thesis.

 You will be supported throughout by regular supervision, seminars and workshops with peer and academic engagement.
 There will also be a summer school drawing together professional doctoral students in practical theology from other universities offering this programme.

 Students will also attend compulsory day schools and a residential event to further support your studies.
-The day schools usually run for one day between 10am-6pm in November, December, February, April and June.
-The residential usually takes place in July for three days.
+The day schools usually run for one day between 10am-5pm in October, December, February, April and June.
+The residential usually takes place in July for two days.

 Throughout the programme you will be supported to: